arysoftplay/-rySubRipper/README.md

-# @rySubRipper v1.4 -> an OCR application for ripping hardcoded subtitles and saving them as .srt
+# @rySubRipper v1.6 -> an OCR application for ripping hardcoded subtitles and saving them as .srt

 <h2>Since version 1.3, two available OCR modes (learning/interactive and non-interactive mode) + non-OCR mode</h2>
+<h2>New in version 1.6 : Automatic correction mode</h2>

 About @rySubRipper